PhotoboothProject/photobooth/faq/faq.md

 ## How can setup a custom collage design?

 In the collage settings you can select the layout `private/collage.json`.
 This references a file with the given name in the photobooth's `private` folder.
-This file has to be cred manually.
+This file has to be created manually.

 Photobooth config **must** be saved again via Admin panel after `private/collage.json` was modified!